Sandburg Home tours are cancelled until further notice, due to Covid19.

-Facilities: Including Sandburg Home and Goat Barn Open daily from 9:00 a.m. to 5:00 p.m. year-round, closed Thanksgiving, Christmas and New Year's Days.
-Park grounds are open sunup to sundown for walking and hiking.
+Facilities: Closed due to Covid 19.
+Including Sandburg Home and Goat Barn Open daily from 9:00 a.m. to 5:00 p.m. year-round, closed Thanksgiving, Christmas and New Year's Days.
+Park grounds are open sunrise to sundset for walking and hiking.

 Admission: Free to enter the park, access the bookstore and information in the ground floor of the Sandburg Home, walk the trails and visit the barn.
 There is a fee for the house tour.

-Sandburg Home Guided Tour Fee: (credit cards preferred)
+Sandburg Home Guided Tour Fee: (credit cards only)

 Free for Children age 15 and under